 9. Ring Stack

+As fine motor activities go, this is pretty easy.
 Use either a traditional ring stacking tower or a paper tower holder and invite your toddler to stack the rings on – we used the grapat rings here, but wooden rings can also be bought cheaply from places like Amazon.

 Modify – use smaller objects e.g. food pouch lids on dry spaghetti as your taby grows more confident.
 Again, be aware that food pouch lids would cause a choking hazard so do not attempt with a child that still mouths everything!